RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 ### 29. Describe your experimental results and compare them to previous results.
 Experiment: batch_size=128, lr=0.1, epochs=50, cuda=True
 ![[Pasted image 20231027183751.png]]
-After the modifications, we can see good improvements both in the accuracy and in the loss test functions.
-Expecially, we can see that the Dropout that we added lead to decrease significantly the overfitting fenomenon.
-Since a network with dropout requires more epochs to train, but for the same architecture, the epochs are computed faster because there are fewer parameters to update, we decided to increase the number of epochs:
+After the modifications, we observed significant improvements in both the accuracy and the loss test functions.
+Particularly, the addition of Dropout led to a notable decrease in the overfitting phenomenon.
+As a network with dropout requires more epochs to train, although the epochs are computed faster for the same architecture due to fewer parameters to update, we decided to increase the number of epochs.
 Experiment: batch_size=128, lr=0.1, epochs=100, cuda=True
 ![[Pasted image 20231027210731.png]]
 We can see that even with a number of epochs of 100 we don't have overfitting problems.